The adiabatic theorem for non-Hermitian quantum systems with real eigenvalues and the complex geometric phase

 \section{Introduction}

 An interesting and important issue of time-dependent quantum systems is the adiabatic theorem.
 The theorem states that if a quantum system evolves slowly enough under a time-dependent non-degenerate Hamiltonian and the initial state is in the instantaneous eigenstate of the Hamiltonian, then the final state of the system will remain in the instantaneous eigenstate up to a multiplicative phase factor \cite{born1928beweis}.
-In 1950, T. Kato gave an elegant but technically mathematical proof of the theorem \cite{kato1950adiabatic}.
-The theorem has attracted much of the interests, and many related topics were discussed \cite{avron1999adiabatic,tong2010quantitative}.
-The adiabatic theorem is also intimately related to the Berry phase, which plays an important role in the fields such as geometric phase and quantum computing, with a wide range of applications~\cite{berry1984quantal,farhi2001quantum}.
-However, it should be mentioned that Kato's discussions on the adiabatic theorem does not involve the Berry phase, which is now usually considered as an indispensable companion with the adiabatic evolution.
+In 1950, T. Kato gave an elegant but technically involved proof of the theorem \cite{kato1950adiabatic}.
+Since its discovery, the adiabatic theorem has attracted much interests from researchers, and many related topics were discussed \cite{avron1999adiabatic,teufel2001note,tong2010quantitative}.
+In particular, it is intimately related to the studies of geometric phase and quantum computing, with a wide range of applications~\cite{berry1984quantal,farhi2001quantum,albash2018adiabatic}.
+However, it should be mentioned that the original discussions on the adiabatic theorem does not involve the Berry phase, which is now usually considered as an indispensable companion with the adiabatic evolution.
 In fact, it is more than fifty years later when Berry systematically investigated the geometric phase bearing his name~\cite{berry1984quantal}.
 Later, the concept of geometric phase is also extended to the non-abelian case \cite{wilczek1984appearance}.

 The discussions of non-Hermitian quantum systems has a long history and recently there is a growing interests in such systems, for their novel features and potential applications \cite{bender1998real,bender2007making,mostafazadeh2010pseudo}.
 In particular, the dynamics and topology of non-Hermitian systems, such as the skin effect, has attracted much attentions~\cite{ashida2020non,PhysRevLett.121.086803,PhysRevLett.121.136802,alvarez2018non,ozdemir2019parity,PhysRevLett.123.170401,PhysRevLett.123.246801,PhysRevResearch.1.023013}.
 The original discussions of the adiabatic theorem is within the framework of Hermitian systems.
 Recently there are discussions on the adiabatic theorem and geometric phase in non-Hermitian systems \cite{garrison1988complex,nenciu1992adiabatic,mehri2008geometric,berry2011slow,jing2016eigenstate, gong2019piecewise,jin2025universal,kumar2025general}.
-A key difference between the adiabatic evolution of Hermitian and non-Hermitian systems is that the adiabatic theorem may fail for the non-Hermitian systems.
+A key difference between the adiabatic evolution of Hermitian and non-Hermitian systems is that the adiabatic theorem may fail for the latter ones.